-For each chemical composition we have computed additional He burning models (that is, HB models in addition to the ones obtained with our chosen mass loss law) with various different values of the total stellar mass after the RGB phase, using a fixed core mass and envelope chemical profile, as given by a RGB progenitor having an age (at the RGB tip) of ~ 13Gyr (see Fig. 4).
-These models allow one to compute the CMD of synthetic HB populations, where there is a spread in the amount of mass lost along the RGB phase (like the case of Galactic globular clusters).
+For each chemical composition we have computed additional He burning models (that is, HB models in addition to the ones obtained with our chosen mass-loss law) with various different values of the total stellar mass after the RGB phase, using a fixed core mass and envelope chemical profile, as given by a RGB progenitor having an age (at the RGB tip) of $\sim$ 13 Gyr (see Fig. 4).
+These models allow one to compute the CMD of synthetic HB populations, where there is a spread in the amount of mass lost along the RGB phase (as in the case of Galactic globular clusters).

-The RGB progenitor of these additional HB models has a mass typically equal to $0.8M{\odot}$ at the lowest metallicities, and increasing up to $1.0M{\odot}$ for the more metal-rich compositions.
-For these additional computations we have adopted a very fine mass spacing, i.e. more than 30 HB models have been computed for each chemical composition.
-A subset of these models in displayed in Fig. 4.
-The very fine mass spacing provides a suitable tool for investigating the pulsational properties of RR Lyrae stars and Pop.II Cepheids as a function of the cluster metallicity and HB morphology.
+The RGB progenitor of these additional HB models has a mass typically equal to $0.8 M{\odot}$ at the lowest metallicities, and increasing up to $1.0 M{\odot}$ for the more metal-rich compositions.
+For these additional computations we have adopted a very fine mass spacing; i.e., more than 30 HB models have been computed for each chemical composition.
+A subset of these models in displayed in Figure 4.
+The very fine mass spacing provides a suitable tool for investigating the pulsational properties of RR Lyrae stars and Population II Cepheids as a function of the cluster metallicity and HB morphology.

-All our post-ZAHB computations have been extended either to the onset of thermal pulses for more massive models, or until the luminosity along the cooling sequence of white dwarfs decreases down to $\log(L/L{\odot}) \sim -2.5$, for less massive models.
-They allow a detailed investigation of the various evolutionary paths following the exhaustion of the central He burning, i.e.: i) Extremely Hot Horizontal Branch stars that do not reach the AGB and evolve as AGB-manqué stars; ii) Post Early AGB stars, which leave the AGB before the onset of thermal pulses, and iii) bona fide AGB stars, i.e. stars massive enough to experience the AGB thermal pulses.
+All our post-ZAHB computations have been extended either to the onset of thermal pulses for more massive models or until the luminosity along the cooling sequence of white dwarfs decreases down to $\log (L/L{\odot}) \sim -2.5$ for less massive models.
+They allow a detailed investigation of the various evolutionary paths following the exhaustion of the central He burning, i.e., (1) extremely hot horizontal branch stars that do not reach the AGB and evolve as AGB-manqué stars, (2) post early AGB stars, which leave the AGB before the onset of thermal pulses, and (3) bona fide AGB stars, i.e., stars massive enough to experience the AGB thermal pulses.

-In order to produce isochrones for a given initial chemical composition, the individual evolutionary tracks have been reduced to the same number of points, according to a well established procedure (see, e.g., Prather 1976; Bergbusch & Vandenberg 1992).
-Along each evolutionary track some characteristic homologous points (key points - KPs) corresponding to well-defined evolutionary phases have been identified.
-The choice and number of KPs had to fulfill two conditions: 1) all main evolutionary phases have to be properly accounted for; 2) the number of KPs has to be large enough to allow a suitable sampling of the track morphology, even for faster evolutionary phases.
+In order to produce isochrones for a given initial chemical composition, the individual evolutionary tracks have been reduced to the same number of points, according to a well-established procedure (see, e.g., Prather 1976; Bergbusch & Vandenberg 1992).
+Along each evolutionary track some characteristic homologous points (key points [KPs]) corresponding to well-defined evolutionary phases have been identified.
+The choice and number of KPs had to fulfill two conditions: (1) all main evolutionary phases have to be properly accounted for, and (2) the number of KPs has to be large enough to allow a suitable sampling of the track morphology, even for faster evolutionary phases.
 The second condition requires also that the number of points between two consecutive KPs has to be properly chosen.

-As it is well known, when passing from stars with a radiative core during the central H-burning phase to more massive stars with convective cores, the track morphology changes significantly.
-Therefore the KPs in this phase are different for stars with radiative or convective cores.
-The adopted KPs and the number of points between consecutive KPs are listed in Table 2, whilst in Fig. 5 we show the location of the key points along a typical intermediate mass star and a low-mass He burning structure.
-This choice allows an adequate sampling of the track morphology for the whole evolutionary database and it guarantees accurate interpolations when using this database in population synthesis codes.
+As is well known, when passing from stars with a radiative core during the central H-burning phase to more massive stars with convective cores, the track morphology changes significantly.
+Therefore, the KPs in this phase differ for stars with radiative or convective cores.
+The adopted KPs and the number of points between consecutive KPs are listed in Table 2, while in Figure 5 we show the location of the KPs along a typical intermediate-mass star and a low-mass He-burning structure.
+This choice allows an adequate sampling of the track morphology for the whole evolutionary database, and it guarantees accurate interpolations when using this database in population synthesis codes.